 03 of 10

-Chip and Joanna Gaines, the design team duo behind the modern farmhouse trend and the hit décor show Fixer Upper, created this enticing shade of greige.
+Chip and Joanna Gaines, the design team duo behind the modern farmhouse trend and the hit renovation show Fixer Upper, created this enticing shade of greige.
 The neutral hue feels crisp, bright, and inviting thanks to a subtle hint of gray.
-A pinch of beige keeps things from looking drab without feeling stark or cold, which can happen with cool paint colors.
+A pinch of beige keeps things from looking drab or feeling stark or cold, which can happen with cool paint colors.

 04 of 10